-The determination to raise the quality and efficiency of MSK and pain community service provision across whole systems
+The determination to raise the quality and efficiency of MSK, mental health and pain community service provision across whole systems

-Connect has consistently been at the forefront of innovation.
-Integration for Connect in all its local pathways means closer working with primary, community, third sector and secondary care partners.
+Connect Health has consistently been at the forefront of innovation.
+Integration for Connect Health in all its local pathways means closer working with primary, community, third sector and secondary care partners.

-We have invested around £2m over the last few years to develop an infrastructure with an exclusive focus on delivery of high quality, responsive integrated community MSK services with the aim of optimising the experience for patients, taxpayers and colleagues.
+We have invested around £2m over the last few years to develop an infrastructure with an exclusive focus on delivery of high quality, responsive integrated community MSK and mental health services with the aim of optimising the experience for patients, taxpayers and colleagues.

 This brought about a cultural change in patients and physios with 25% of patients just needing a phone call.
 Reducing the average number of appointments in an episode of care down from 6 to 4 whilst maintaining excellent outcomes.

-Clinical Assesment and Treatmentservices were given official backing via a new Department of Health MSK framework and stimulated growth in Connect’s specialist and advanced practitioner model.est-pilot.
+Clinical Assessment and Treatment services were given official backing via a new Department of Health MSK framework and stimulated growth in Connect Health’s specialist and advanced practitioner model.

 Newcastle West Pilot

-Ground-breaking pathways evaluation showing improved outcomes and reduced costs wwww.connecthealth.co.uk/case-studies/exceptional-results-from-innovative-pilot-to-reform-local-msk-services/
+Ground-breaking pathways evaluation showing improved outcomes and reduced costs. www.connecthealth.co.uk/case-studies/exceptional-results-from-innovative-pilot-to-reform-local-msk-services/

-A new approach which wides the thinking around things that inﬂuence recovery.
+A new approach which widens the thinking around things that inﬂuence recovery.
 Functional testing and exploration of psychosocial barriers provide the baseline for rehabilitation programmes, which include both physical rehabilitation and education.

 LIMS (Large Independent MSK Service Providers)

-Andrew Walton recognised that larger independent providers were signiﬁcant in driving change and founded LIMS, a ﬂedging trade association, which represents over 90% of the largest MSK providers in the UK.
+Andrew Walton recognised that larger independent providers were signiﬁcant in driving change and founded LIMS, a fledgling trade association, which represents over 90% of the largest MSK providers in the UK.

-The largest multi-centre study published of community physiotherapy to date – University of Northumbria retrospective, multi-centre study of EQ5D outcomes for 4,000+ NHS patients receiving treatment from Connect.physiotherapy
+The largest multi-centre study published of community physiotherapy to date – University of Northumbria retrospective, multi-centre study of EQ5D outcomes for 4,000+ NHS patients receiving physiotherapy treatment from Connect.

 This aims to bring Connect Health to life, in terms of the services we provide, the patients we support, the people that work here and the importance of what we do.